* GadgetBuilder.com *

 Mini lathe way wiper

 A way wiper is another quick mod once you find a bit of aluminum angle.
 A piece of felt is trapped under the angle, held in place with bolts in the holes intended for the traveling steady.
 My rubber way protector (shown flipped up in this picture) is held by the same bolts.
-Apply generous amounts of Mobil 1 to the ways and it will be picked up by the felt and automatically redeposited as the carriage is moved back and forth.
+Apply generous amounts of Vactra to the ways and it will be picked up by the felt and automatically redeposited as the carriage is moved back and forth.
 Use a chip brush to sweep chips off of the felt wipers occasionally.
 A similar thing could be done on the other side of the carriage but I haven't because relatively few chips make it to that side.

 Mini-Lathe Way Protector